hyberion/cd_notepad_project/README.md

 ## 📜 License

 This project is licensed under the [WHY THE HELL NOT] Licence.
+Because Why The Hell Not?
 The proper benedictions have been performed.
-The Machine spirt is appeased.
+The Machine spirit is appeased.

 ---

 ## ❤️ Acknowledgments

 - Built with ❤️ , caffiene, and Python.
+- Brought to you by the letter C and the numbers 9, 18, and 64.18
 - The Emperor Protects

 ---